About the Program

 The Young Scholars Program’s small size allows Young Scholars to interact with students from many schools by sharing courses and attending program events.
 During orientation, students tour the campus, obtain a student ID card (ACCESS card), purchase textbooks, meet and mingle with fellow Young Scholars, and have lunch with Summer Sessions staff.

-Young Scholars pay a tuition fee of $342 per unit (75% off the regular tuition rate) plus the cost of their books.
+Young Scholars pay a tuition fee of $355 per unit (75% off the regular tuition rate) plus the cost of their books.
+To obtain the tuition cost, multiply $355 by the number of units listed next to the course title.
 Young Scholars are responsible for purchasing their own books, supplies, and other personal items.
-Young Scholars also are responsible for paying for course fees, where required.

 Transportation & Housing